 (2) Other violence.
 If the complaint alleges violence that is not based on a classification covered by the II-3 Human Rights (race, creed, color, national origin, age, sex, disability, sexual orientation, gender identity, or any other classification that deprives the person of consideration as an individual), a person should bring a formal complaint to one of the following offices depending on the status of the respondent:

 (b) Staff member.
 If the respondent is a staff member (professional and scientific, organized merit staff, or non-organized merit staff), a formal complaint should be brought to an academic or administrative officer (including the complainant's human resources unit representative) or to University Human Resources.
 The investigation will be conducted by the Senior Human Resources Leadership Representative for the unit employing the respondent.

 (c) Student.
-If the respondent is a student, a formal complaint should be brought to the Office of the Vice President for Student Life.
+If the respondent is a student, a formal complaint should be brought to the Office of the Dean of Students.

 c.
 The purpose of the investigation is to establish whether there is a reasonable basis for believing that a violation of this policy has occurred.
 In conducting the investigation, the investigating office will make reasonable efforts to interview the alleged victim, the complainant (if other than the alleged victim), and the respondent, and may interview other persons believed to have pertinent factual knowledge, as well as review any relevant documentary evidence.
 At all times, the investigating office will take steps to ensure confidentiality to the extent possible.

 d.
 When a formal complaint is brought, the respondent will be informed of the allegations, the identity of the complainant, and the facts surrounding the allegations.
 The investigation will afford the respondent an opportunity to respond to the allegations and evidence provided by the complainant and/or alleged victim, and to provide a statement of the facts as perceived by the respondent.